IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 #### FN_UID2_ENCRYPT: Example

 The following example illustrates use of this function.
-The change is to the user's database, so the `WHERE` is not specified.
+The actual change varies according to the specific database, so the `WHERE` is not specified in the example.

 ```
 SELECT T.token, LATERAL (FN_UID2_DECRYPT(T.token)) AS raw_uid